cirrusidentity/simplesamlphp-module-authoauth2/README.md

 ## Samples

 Several of these samples show how to configure the generic endpoint to authenticate against Facebook, Amazon and Google, etc.
-In a lot of cases there are provider specific implementations of the base OAuth2 client and using one of those may simplify the configuration
+In a lot of cases you can use a template from `ConfigTemplate` to make the configuration cleaner or you can use a provider specific implementations of the base OAuth2 client.

 ### Generic Facebook

+You can use the Facebook template `'template' => 'Facebook',` and then provide just the `clientId` and `clientSecret` to have a cleaner looking config

 ```php
     'genericFacebookTest' => array(
         'authoauth2:OAuth2',